 As set out in recommendation 6 of the Executive Summary, additional functions are recommended for the Licensing Evaluation and Reform Unit, including: identifying priority areas for licensing reform, and coordinating and preparing an annual omnibus bill.
 The reasons for these functions are explained in chapter 3.

-Department of the Premiser and Cabinet (Service Priority Review), Backgroum Papere: Engaging with the Community, 2017, p.
-40. 75
+Department of the Premier and Cabinet (Service Priority Review), Background Paper: Engaging with the Community, 2017.
+Department of the Premier and Cabinet (Service Priority Review), Working Together: One Public Sector Delivering for WA (Final Report), 2017, p.
+40.

 A further way of increasing the role that consumers play in evaluating licensing schemes is to have consumer representative bodies that have the resources to participate in the review process.
 That body could represent the interests of consumers, in order to increase their influence.
-The ERA is seeking input from stakeholders on the usefulness of such a body, as well as its operation and management - such as how it should be funded, and whether it should be independent or a part of aovernment.
+The ERA is seeking input from stakeholders on the usefulness of such a body, as well as its operation and management - such as how it should be funded, and whether it should be independent or a part of government.